RFK Jr on Joe Rogan: 14 Peptides Moving Out of Category 2 — FDA Panel Confirmed July 2026

 On February 27, 2026, HHS Secretary Robert F. Kennedy Jr. appeared on The Joe Rogan Experience (Episode #2461) and made what may prove to be the most consequential statement about peptide regulation in years.
 Roughly 90 minutes into the conversation, Kennedy told Rogan that approximately 14 of the 19 peptides currently on the FDA’s Category 2 restricted list would be moved back to Category 1 — restoring their eligibility for compounding by licensed pharmacies.

-The announcement sent ripples through the peptide research community, the compounding pharmacy industry, and even public equity markets (HIMS stock surged approximately 13.5% on the day of the episode’s release).
-But what exactly did RFK Jr. say, what does it mean in regulatory terms, and — critically — has anything formally changed yet?
+The announcement sent ripples through the peptide community, the compounding pharmacy industry, and even public equity markets (HIMS stock surged approximately 13.5% on the day of the episode’s release).
+But what exactly did RFK Jr. say, what does it mean in regulatory terms, and — critically — what has actually happened since?

-This article breaks down the full context: the FDA’s category system, the 19 peptides originally restricted, which 14 are expected to move, which may remain restricted, and what researchers and compounding pharmacies should know right now.
+This article breaks down the full context: the FDA’s category system, the 19 peptides originally restricted, which 14 are expected to move, which may remain restricted, and what the confirmed July 2026 advisory panel means for the timeline.

 Understanding the FDA Category System for Compounding

-Before diving into what RFK Jr. announced, it is important to understand the regulatory framework at play.
-Under Section 503A of the Federal Food, Drug, and Cosmetic (FD&C) Act, the FDA maintains what is commonly referred to as the “bulks list” — a list of bulk drug substances that may or may not be used by compounding pharmacies to prepare patient-specific medications.
+Before diving into what RFK Jr. announced, it helps to understand the regulatory framework at play.
+Under Section 503A of the Federal Food, Drug, and Cosmetic (FD&C) Act, the FDA maintains a “bulks list” — a list of bulk drug substances that may or may not be used by compounding pharmacies to prepare patient-specific medications.

 The FDA sorts these substances into three categories:

 - Category 1 — Eligible for compounding.
-Licensed pharmacies may compound these substances into preparations with a valid prescription.
+Licensed pharmacies can compound these substances into preparations with a valid prescription.
 This is the “green light” status.

 - Category 2 — Significant safety concerns identified.
 Substances in this category cannot be compounded under 503A.
-This is effectively a restriction that removes access through compounding pharmacies.
+Access through compounding pharmacies is shut off.

 - Category 3 — Under evaluation.
-The FDA has not yet made a final determination, and additional review is ongoing.
+The FDA hasn’t made a final determination yet.

 The distinction between Category 1 and Category 2 has enormous practical consequences.
-When a peptide sits in Category 1, a physician can write a prescription and a 503A compounding pharmacy can prepare it for a specific patient.
-When that same peptide is moved to Category 2, that pathway is shut off entirely — patients and clinicians lose access to compounded formulations, and the substance can only be obtained through an FDA-approved drug product (if one exists) or, in practice, not at all through legitimate channels.
+When a peptide sits in Category 1, a physician can write a prescription and a compounding pharmacy can prepare it.
+When that same peptide is moved to Category 2, that pathway is shut off entirely — the substance can only be obtained through an FDA-approved drug product (if one exists) or, in practice, not at all through legitimate channels.

 How 19 Peptides Ended Up in Category 2

 In September 2023, under the Biden administration, the FDA placed 19 peptides on the Category 2 list.
-The decision was based on the agency’s assessment that these substances posed “significant safety risks” that made them unsuitable for compounding under Section 503A.
+The agency cited “significant safety risks” that made them unsuitable for compounding under Section 503A.

 The move was controversial from the start.
-Critics — including many in the clinical research and integrative medicine communities — argued that the Category 2 designation was overly broad, that the safety concerns cited by the FDA were not well-supported by the available scientific literature for many of the listed peptides, and that the practical effect was to eliminate patient access to compounds that clinicians had been prescribing for years.
+Critics — including many clinicians and researchers — argued that the Category 2 designation was overly broad, that the safety concerns weren’t well-supported by the available scientific literature for many of the listed peptides, and that the practical effect was to eliminate patient access to compounds that clinicians had been prescribing for years.

 The full list of 19 peptides placed in Category 2 in September 2023: